Linuxfabrik/monitoring-plugins/check-plugins/logfile/README.rst

                             Any line containing this pattern will count as a critical.
       --critical-regex CRIT_REGEX
-                            Any line matching this python regex will count as a critical.
+                            Any line matching this Python regex will count as a critical.
-      --filename FILENAME   Set the path of the logfile.
+      --filename FILENAME   Set the path to the logfile.
       --icinga-callback     Get the service acknowledgement from Icinga.
-This overwrites --alarm-duration.
+This overwrites `--alarm-duration`.
 Default: False
       --icinga-password ICINGA_PASSWORD
                             Icinga API password.
       --icinga-service-name ICINGA_SERVICE_NAME